maartene/TicTacToe/NOTES.md

 ### Create an app
 * main.swift contains a very simple implementation.
 * currentplayer is set from the main.swift app.
 This violates encapsulation (this should be the bots job).
+* This is difficult to fix without side effects.
+* But, there is still some time, to improve this.